CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 8. There are several Vagrant commands to manage the state of a Vagrant environment:

-    1. To suspend the Vagrant environment, type `vagrant suspend`.
+    * To suspend the Vagrant environment, type `vagrant suspend`.
-    2. To resume the Vagrant environment, type `vagrant resume`.
+    * To resume the Vagrant environment, type `vagrant resume`.
-    3. To shutdown the Vagrant environment, type `vagrant halt`.
+    * To shutdown the Vagrant environment, type `vagrant halt`.
-    4. To restart the Vagrant environment and force Vagrant to re-load the Vagrantfile, type `vagrant reload`.
+    * To restart the Vagrant environment and force Vagrant to re-load the Vagrantfile, type `vagrant reload`.
-    5. When you are done with the Vagrant environment, you can delete everything and clean up the working directory (leaving the Vagrantfile).
+    * When you are done with the Vagrant environment, you can delete everything and clean up the working directory (leaving the Vagrantfile).
 Be aware that you will lose changes to the virtual machine and environment.
-To delete the Vagrant environment, type `vagrant destroy`, for example:
+To delete the Vagrant environment, type `vagrant destroy`.

-        ```
-        $ vagrant destroy

-        foo

-        $
-        ```

     Each of these commands can take the virtual machine ID or name as listed in the output of the command `vagrant global-status` as an argument to specify a specific virtual machine if you have multiple machines running on your system.
 For example, if you want to destroy a specific virtual machine with machine ID `1a2b3c4d`, then type the command `vagrant destroy 1a2b3c4d`.

 #### Step 3: Exploring a Vagrantfile